Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 By Shuttle

-Shuttles (12-seaters vans) are convenient to travel door to door in Costa Rica.
+Shuttles (12-seater vans) are convenient for traveling door to door in Costa Rica.
 These shuttles can be booked in advance, and it is recommended to do so, especially during the high season.
 We didn’t book in advance for our trip, which left us with no other option than to take an expensive taxi ride.

 Our Favorite Costa Rica Accommodation

 There are many fantastic options when it comes to accommodation in Costa Rica.
-It might be camping on the edges of the rainforest, a beach bungalow, an artsy boutique hotel, or a backpackers hostel.
-Whatever you’re looking for, you’re sure to find it in Costa Rica.
+It might be camping on the edges of the rainforest, a beach bungalow, an artsy boutique hotel, or a backpackers’ hostel.
 Below are our favorites for each destination on this Costa Rica 3-week itinerary.

 best accommodation costa rica 3 week itinerary